 Foreign workers were more than proportionately affected by employment declines in the crisis of 2009/10, partly as a result of their skill composition, which tends to be concentrated at the lower end of the skill segment.
 In the economic upswing they were, however, also on average more than proportionately profiting.
 As a result, the share of foreign workers in manufacturing industries declined from 2008 to 2009, rose to the level of 2008 in the following year and increased to 18.8% in 2018.

-Table 29: Employment of wage and salary earners by industry By end of June
+Table 30: Employment of wage and salary earners by industry Annual average